Take responsibility for your brain and nervous system health!

 The Disobedient Dietitian Website

 This is episode #10.
-Is Ayurveda an ancient practice for modern living?
+Ayurveda an ancient practice for modern living.
 This 5000 year old health practice is the traditional Indian system of medicine, promoting balance in bodily health.
 It uses diet, herbal remedies, breathing techniques, and practical advice for living.
 This system is over 5000 years old.
 Modern Ayurveda has brought this ancient medical system to life.
 It balances traditional wisdom with evidence based practices.

 I recently attended a workshop on Ayurveda medicine and lifestyle at the La Maida Institute.
 This institute is housed in a beautiful old mansion that’s been converted into a center for healing the mind and body.
 La Maida Institute’s mission is to offer a new way of approaching healthcare; where the human experience, communal support, and spiritual development are central to the healing process.
 La Maida commits to delivering participatory and integrative programs that empower transformation and restore wholeness.
 It’s also less than a mile from my place, as a result – Hurrah for me!